sanhaus/control-panel.en/help/performance-monitoring/using/email-alerting.md

 ---
 title: Email alerting
-description: Learn how to xxxx in the Control Panel
+description: Learn how to subscribe to email notifications about performance issues in the Control Panel
 ---

 # Email alerting {#email-alerting}